Coast Guard Aviation Training Center: U.S. Coast Guard aviation training pipeline

 Normally, it takes about two full years to complete all the requirements to become a USCG aviator.
 For a Coast Guardsman to be considered for a position, they must first be commissioned, either through Coast Guard Officer Candidate School, the United States Coast Guard Academy, or a college ROTC program.
 If the applicant is accepted, they are assigned to Pensacola Naval Air Station, Florida, where the Coast Guard Aviation Liaison Officer coordinates their training.
 This includes academics, physical fitness, medical exams and physicals, and housing.

 Coast Guard aviation candidates follow an almost identical training pipeline as their United States Naval Aviator brethren from the U.S. Navy and U.S. Marine Corps.
 Introductory and pre-flight training is taught at Pensacola Naval Air Station, followed by primary training at Naval Air Station Whiting Field in Florida.
 The training is done in the T-6 Texan II.
-Aviators assigned to serve on rotary wing aircraft will stay at Whiting Field for advanced rotary wing training on the TH-57 Sea Ranger, while those assigned to serve on fixed wing aircraft will go to Corpus Christi Naval Air Station in Texas to train on the T-44A Pegasus; however, those assigned to serve on the HC-130 Hercules will report to Little Rock Air Force Base and/or Coast Guard Air Station Clearwater for training.
-All HH-65, MH-60, and HC-144 training is conducted at Mobile Coast Guard ATC, as well as flight simulator training for the HC-130, C-37A Gulfstream & other aircraft.
+Aviators assigned to serve on rotary wing aircraft will stay at Whiting Field for advanced rotary wing training on the TH-57 Sea Ranger, while those assigned to serve on fixed wing aircraft will go to Corpus Christi Naval Air Station in Texas to train on the T-44C Pegasus.
+Once all training is complete, the candidates earn their wings as Coast Guard aviators and will report to their unit.

-Once all training is complete, the candidates earn their flight wings as full-fledged Coast Guard aviators.
+All MH-65, MH-60, and HC-144 training is conducted at ATC Mobile, as well as flight simulator training for the HC-27.
+However, those assigned to serve on the HC-130 Hercules will report to the Lockheed Martin Hercules Training Center followed by Coast Guard Air Station Elizabeth City for training.